 The growing complexity of distribution channels demands constant oversight and management.
 Without a good centralized system, businesses really struggle to optimize their channels effectively, which sadly results in both missed revenue opportunities and unnecessarily higher costs.

-Here are the solutions to address these challenges:
+Here are the solutions to address the challenge:

 Dynamic pricing is powerful, but it carries a real risk of alienating customers.
 Frequent price changes can make people feel the pricing is unfair, quickly eroding trust and damaging your brand reputation, especially if the changes feel inconsistent or deceptive to them.